laminas/laminas-eventmanager/doc/book/lazy-listeners/lazy-listener.md

 - We have a listener registered in our container with the service name `My\Application\Listener`.
 - The specific listener method is `onDispatch`.
-- I have a container-interop instance in the variable `$container` and an event manager in the variable `$events`.
+- You have a PSR-11 container instance in the variable `$container` and an event manager in the variable `$events`.

-I might then create and attach my lazy listener as follows:
+You might then create and attach your lazy listener as follows:

 ```php
 use My\Application\Listener;